1ErikaMarques/fellowship/README.md

 # Fellowship
-# Descrição
+# Description
-Esta aplicação permite:
+This application allows:
-* Cadastro de usuário
+* User registration
-* Login para acesso ao sistema
+* Log in to access the system
-* Editar perfil
+* Edit profile
-* Publicar um post
+* Make a post
 * Apagar um post
-* Comentar em posts
+* Comment on posts
-* Apagar comentario
+* Delete comments
-* Pesquisar por outros bairros
+* Search for other neighbourhoods
-* Receber notificações
+* Receive notifications
-* Alterar a senha
+* Change the password
-* Alterar email
+* Change the email
-* Alterar cep
+* change the postcode(just Brazilian postcode)
 * Logout

-# Tecnologias
+# Technologies
 * HTML
 * CSS
 * JavaScript